libxx1/Girls-in-the-Game/Get.into.the.Game.md

 The `repeat` {.blockcontrol} block is used to repeat something lots of times, and is also known as a __loop__.

-+ Click on the green flag, next to where you named your project, to see your new animation in action.
++ Click on the green flag, at the top-right of the stage, to see your new animation in action.

 # Step 5: Some fans { .activity .new-page }